takeshi456/wordpress/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Future Plan
+- Write down actual monthly price of this environment
 - Create backup and restore data automation tool
 - Create notification for increacing price